 There are many orphanages in our communities and slum feeding programs that take care of street children.
 Choose a feeding program or orphanage near you and find out how you can help.
 Furthermore, you can join groups that facilitate trips to various children’s homes to give supplies, spend time, play with the children and offer to serve in any way they can.

 Additionally, you can offer to support a child’s education by paying for school fees or buying their school shopping.
 Whatever way you choose to do it, it will mean a lot to them.

 2. Organize a Cleaning Day Around Your Community

 Wouldn’t we all love to live in an organized community, free of trash and garbage?
-If you live in a community that’s in dire need of cleaning you can the agent of change.
-We understand that mobilising people can be hard but once you start cleaning, you’ll be surprised at how many people will join.
+If you live in a community that’s in dire need of cleaning you can be the agent of change.
+We understand that mobilizing people can be hard but once you start cleaning, you’ll be surprised at how many people will join.
 Cleaning your community can be the best gift to the community and it only takes one person to believe in this change.

 3. Foster an Elephant as A Gift To Nature

 We are blessed to have amazing wildlife in Kenya and we should protect and care for it, lest it goes into extinction.
-The David Sheldrick Wildlife Trust is well dedicated to rescuing elephants and rhinos, taking care of them, rehabilitating them and releasing them back into the world.
+The David Sheldrick Wildlife Trust is well dedicated to rescuing elephants and rhinos, taking care of them, rehabilitating them, and releasing them back into the world.
 Coupled with working with Kenya Wildlife Service, they work with the public to give them a chance to foster and care for a baby elephant.
 In doing so, you are fighting elephant’s extinction, gifting an extra bottle of milk to the elephant while reinforcing efforts to curb poaching.

 4. Visit Children at The Paediatric Cancer Ward In Kenyatta Hospital